-- A. A Controller must respond to a Consumer's Data Right request in compliance with the timing provisions of C.R.S. § 6-1-1306(2)(a)-(b). - B. If a Controller decides not to act on a Consumer's Data Right request, the Controller's response to the Consumer must include the basis for the Controller's decision, including but not limited to (1) any conflict with federal or state law; (2) the relevant exception to the Colorado Privacy Act; (3) the Controller's inability to Authenticate the Consumer's identity; (4) any factual basis for a Controller's good-faith claim that compliance is impossible; or (5) any good-faith, documented belief that the request is fraudulent or abusive. - 1.
+- A. A Controller must respond to a Consumer's Data Right request in compliance with the timing provisions of C.R.S. § 6-1-1306(2)(a)-(b). - B. If a Controller decides not to act on a Consumer's Data Right request, the Controller's response to the Consumer must include the basis for the Controller's decision, including but not limited to (1) any conflict with federal or state law; (2) if the relevantController relied on an exception to the Colorado Privacy Act found at 6-1-1304(2), a description of the exception; (3) the Controller's inability to Authenticate the Consumer's identity; (4) any factual basis for a Controller's good-faith claim that compliance is impossible; or (5) any basis for a good-faith, documented belief that the request is fraudulent or abusive. - 1.
 If a Controller has a good-faith claim that complying with the Consumer's request would be impossible, the Controller must explain in its response, in detail, why compliance is impossible. - 2.
-If a Controller has a good-faith, documented belief that a request is fraudulent or abusive, the Controller must explain in its response why it believes the request is fraudulent or abusive. - 3.
+If a Controller has a good faith, documented belief that a request is fraudulent or abusive, the Controller must explain in its response why it believes the request is fraudulent or abusive. - 31.
 If a Controller denies a Consumer Data Right request based on inability to Authenticate, the Controller must describe in documentation required by 4 C.C.R.
-904-3, Rule 6.11 their reasonable efforts to authenticate and why they were unable to do so.

-- 4. A Controller that decides not to act on a Consumer's request must also provide instructions on how to appeal the Controller's decision in accordance with C.R.S. § 6-1-1306(3). - C. When a Controller complies with a Consumer's Personal Data Right request, the Controller shall also notify all Processors that Process the Consumer's Personal Data of the Consumer's request and the Controller's response. - D. Controllers must maintain all documentation as required by 4 CCR 904-3, Rule 6.11 of these rules.
+904-3, Rule 6.11 their reasonable efforts to authenticate and why they were unable to do so. - 42.
+A Controller that decides not to act on a Consumer's request must also provide instructions on how to appeal the Controller's decision in accordance with C.R.S. § 6-1-1306(3). - C. When a Controller complies with a Consumer's Personal Data Right request, the Controller shall also notify alluse the technical and organizational measures or process established by its Processors that Process the Consumer's to fulfil requests for Personal Data of held by the Consumer's request and the Controller's response.Processors. - D. Controllers must maintain all documentation as required by 4 CCR 904-3, Rule 6.11 of these rules.